khaapamaki/ColorSchemeManipulator/readme.md

 #### ToDo

-+ Add more filters, at least for adjusting saturation and gamma
++ More filters
-  + Levels (gamma, black, white) adjustements,
+  + Levels (gamma, black, white) adjustments,
-  + RBG gamma and levels adjustments (implementation that doesn't affect b/w colors at all!)
+  + RBG levels adjustments, plus implementation that doesn't affect b/w colors at all
+  + RGB gamma that doesn't affect b/w colors

 + Support for CSS and HTML files?
 What else?

 + Automatic detection which scheme is originally dark or light.
-For using pre-made settings for inversion process.
+For using pre-made settings for inversion process

 + Change the project name.
 Inversion is not any more the only way to tweak colors!!

 #### Manually filtering bypassing CLI arguments